xXKingRalphXx/ICS3U-ISP/README.md

 ![alt text](./screenshots/2.png)

-Note that a sample of the game's output can be found in `EXAMPLE RUN.txt` or any file of the form `TST session output - *`.
+Note that a sample of the game's output can be found in `DEMO.txt` or any file of the form `TST session output - *.txt`.